 Without question, there reaches a point in all lawyers’ careers where they ask the question, ‘Do I want to move In-House?’

 The attraction can be obvious in many instances: better hours, increased salaries and a more commercial role, working for one employer rather than multiple clients.
-However, the grass is not always greener: in specialist sectors, some in-house roles can be relatively one-dimensional and restrictive which can have an effect on future roles.
-Equally so, economic factors, such as the current slowdown in the Energy sector, can have an adverse effect on your employment status which is essentially out of your control.
+However, the grass is not always greener: in specialist sectors.
+Some in-house roles can be relatively one-dimensional and restrictive which can have an effect on future roles.
+Equally so, economic factors, such as the current slowdown in the Energy sector.
+This can have an adverse effect on your employment status which is essentially out of your control.
 It is essential that you choose wisely, making informed decisions when considering a move to become an in-house solicitor or lawyer.

 In House Versus Private Practice

-One thing that is evidently clear is that working in-house is different from Private Practice- ask any in-house lawyer and this will be the first comment they will share with you.
+One thing that is evidently clear is that working in-house is different from Private Practice- ask any in-house lawyer.
+This will be the first comment they will share with you.
 Many in-house lawyers feel their role is to identify legal issues before they become commercial problems.
-In many cases, this could be beyond your field of expertise but there is an expectation that good in-house lawyers will recognise potential legal issues before they arise, minimising commercial risk.
+In many cases, this could be beyond your field of expertise.
+But, there is an expectation that good in-house lawyers will recognise potential legal issues before they arise, minimising commercial risk.

 Well-Rounded Skill Set